 directly to the RF ports on the Wideband Amplifier.
 Attach antennas to the Wideband Amplifier using RF interconnection cables.

-Application of two-base universal IMSI / IMEI catcher DTT TBS:
+Application of two-base universal IMSI / IMEI catcher DT TBS:

 IMSI/IMEI catching – in this mode the system detects identities of all mobile phones within it’s effective range.

 Selective jamming of communication – in this mode system operator can block communication of all mobile phones defined as targets.

 Presence verification ‐ This operational mode is intended to detect and select targets of interest (according to IMSI/IMEI identifications) from the total number of subscribers located within operational area of the system.

 Data Analysis / Target Correlation ‐ This mode allows the system to detect identities of mobile phones (IMSI/IMEI) which belong to particular targets.

 Direction Finding Support – the system forces target’s phone to get into transmit mode (without any visible mark) so that DF / Homing systems can track the transmission direction to identify the target mobile.